Auto-Calibration of Cone Beam Geometries from Arbitrary Rotating Markers using a Vector Geometry Formulation of Projection Matrices: Appendix

-Note that these sums can, by application of trigonometric identities, also be formulated in terms of standard Fourier coefficients $u_{\mathrm{s}_{n}}=\frac{1}{N}\sum_{j=0}^{N-1}u_{j}\sin(n\frac{2\pi}{N}j)$ and $u_{\mathrm{c}_{n}}=\frac{1}{N}\sum_{j=0}^{N-1}u_{j}\cos(n\frac{2\pi}{N}j)$, such that e.g.\ $u_{\mathrm{sc}_{2}}=\frac{1}{4}(u_{\mathrm{s}_{1}}+u_{\mathrm{s}_{3}})$.
 The latter representation reveals that Fourier components of $u(\phi)$ up to the third harmonic are implicitly used in the above derivations implying that $N\ge6$ (despite the fact that only 5 parameters are actually to be determined), which is e.g.\ also consistent with the publication by Noo et al.\ \cite{Noo2000} in context of a completely different method for the actual retrieval of the projection parameters.
-Fourier coefficients up to the third harmonic of the projected trajectories were also used by Smekal et al.\ \cite{Smekal2004} as input to their calibration procedure.\
+Fourier coefficients up to the third harmonic of the projected trajectories were also used by Smekal et al.\ \cite{Smekal2004} as input to their calibration procedure.